Generic selectors

 The AFRO-Freedom Book Club is a public gathering that celebrates Afrikan writers, aiming to spark dialogue and civic engagement within the community.
 This club is a fantastic space for Afro-centric, creative, opinionated, and open-minded individuals, and the meetups take place on the second Wednesday of each month.
 Anyone can join in, regardless of whether they’ve read the book or not.

 The monthly book selection is shared via the mailing list and on social media (Facebook and Instagram).
-Feel free to contact [email protected] if you’d like to be added to the mailing list or if you’d like to share ideas or collaborate with the book club.
+Email [email protected] for more information.

 Cost: Free entry